yangz3/yangz3.github.io/index.md

 ![alt tag](./CV/6.png)

 Once we removed the edge points from the DoG, we are ready to detect corner-like scale-invariant interest points.
-Interest points are defined, in algorithm, as local extremas in both scale and space.
+Interest points are defined, in algorithm, as local extremas in both scale and space in DoG.
+Here is a nice documentation about this procedure: http://docs.opencv.org/3.1.0/da/df5/tutorial_py_sift_intro.html

 ### Taylor's Theorem